Plasma (physics): History

-Lewi Tonks and Harold Mott-Smith, both of whom worked with Langmuir in the 1920s, recall that Langmuir first used the term by analogy with the blood plasma.
-Mott-Smith recalls, in particular, that the transport of electrons from thermionic filaments reminded Langmuir of "the way blood plasma carries red and white corpuscles and germs."

 Definitions

 The fourth state of matter

 Plasma is called the fourth state of matter after solid, liquid, and gas.
 It is a state of matter in which an ionized substance becomes highly electrically conductive to the point that long-range electric and magnetic fields dominate its behaviour.

 Plasma is typically an electrically quasineutral medium of unbound positive and negative particles (i.e., the overall charge of a plasma is roughly zero).
 Although these particles are unbound, they are not "free" in the sense of not experiencing forces.
 Moving charged particles generate electric currents, and any movement of a charged plasma particle affects and is affected by the fields created by the other charges.
 In turn, this governs collective behaviour with many degrees of variation.

 Plasma is distinct from the other states of matter.
 In particular, describing a low-density plasma as merely an "ionized gas" is wrong and misleading, even though it is similar to the gas phase in that both assume no definite shape or volume.
 The following table summarizes some principal differences: